JoshCheek/today_in_little_known_ruby_trivia/Readme.md

 true if /b/  # => nil
 ```

-Eg you can use it to replace grep as in the SS below.
+Eg you can use it to replace grep as in the examples below.
 The nice thing about this is we get to use Ruby's regexes and can do a lot more than just filtering.

 ```ruby